Dominikdeimel/mi-web-technologien-beiboot-ss2020-AnleAnja/docs/adr/0013-dev-modes.md

 ## Decision Outcome

-Chosen option: The multiple docker-compose files, because the implementation and usage are easier.
+Chosen option: The "multiple docker-compose files", because the implementation and usage are easier.

 ## Pros and Cons of the Options